SoftUni-Internal/interactive-content/EN/09-Design-Patterns/01-Creational-Patterns.md

 [slide]

-# Builder design pattern
+# Builder Pattern

 The builder design pattern is used to assemble a complex structure step by step.

-In the final, it will return the whole object.
+Finally, it will return the whole object.

 We can create an object with a lot of possible configuration options.